Netcracker/KubeMarine/documentation/Maintenance.md

               secret: YWJjZGVmZ2hpamtsbW5vcHFyc3R1dnd4eXoxMjM0NTY=
 ```

-The next step is to replace all resources that were previously encrypted(e.g. `secrets`):
+The next step is to replace all resources that were previously encrypted (e.g. `secrets`):

 ```console
 # kubectl get secrets --all-namespaces -o json | kubectl replace -f -
 ```

-Then it's possible to remove encryption settings from `kubeadm-config` configmap and `kube-apiserver` manifest.
+It is then possible to remove encryption settings from the `kubeadm-config` configmap and `kube-apiserver` manifest.

-### Maintenance and Operation features
+### Maintenance and Operation Features

-* Since the `/etc/kubernetes/enc/enc.yaml` file has keys, access to file must be restricted.
+* Since the `/etc/kubernetes/enc/enc.yaml` file has keys, access to the file must be restricted.
 For instance:
 ```console
 # chmod 0700 /etc/kubernetes/enc/
 ```

-* The proper way for encryption using is to rotate the keys.
-The keys rotation procedure should take into consideration the fact that `EncryptionConfiguration` file must be equal on each `control-plane` node.
-During the keys rotation procedure some operation of getting the encrypted resources may be unsuccessful.
+* The proper way for using encryption is to rotate the keys.
+The rotation procedure of the keys should take into consideration the fact that the `EncryptionConfiguration` file must be equal on each `control-plane` node.
+During the keys rotation procedure, some operation of getting the encrypted resources may be unsuccessful.
-* The `kube-apiserver` has `--encryption-provider-config-automatic-reload` option that allows applying new `EncryptionConfiguration` without `kube-apiserver` reload.
+* The `kube-apiserver` has an `--encryption-provider-config-automatic-reload` option that allows applying a new `EncryptionConfiguration` without `kube-apiserver` reload.

-* ETCD restore procedures should take into consideration the keys rotation, otherwise some data may be unavailable due to keys that were used for encryption is not available after restoration.
-The backup procedure may include additional step that renews all encrypted data before ETCD backup.
-This approach decrease security level for data in ETCD backup, but it prevents the inconvenience in the future.
+* ETCD restore procedures should take into consideration the keys rotation, otherwise some data may be unavailable due to keys that were used for encryption and is not available after restoration.
+The backup procedure may include an additional step that renews all encrypted data before the ETCD backup.
+This approach decreases the security level for data in ETCD backup, but it prevents any inconvenience in the future.
 Another option is not to delete the keys from `env.yml` even if they are not used for encryption/decryption anymore.
-* External services that interact with ETCD may stop working due to encryption enabling
+* External services that interact with ETCD may stop working due to encryption enabling.

 ## Changing Cluster CIDR